Written by Chris Boyle, email@example.com Wednesday, 14 August 2013 00:00

 The village hall was packed both with residents of Stewart Manor and those of surrounding communities such as New Hyde Park, all of whom took umbrage to the likelihood of increased traffic and parking encroachment on local streets presented by teachers affected by the law.
 In addition, numerous teachers from Stewart Manor Elementary School also attended to express their distress over the personal costs the proposed law stood to present to them.

-A major complaint was the fact that 35 parking spaces will not be enough to accommodate all staff members of the school; therefore, teacher without permits, either by choice or by omission, will be forced to park in the neighboring streets of the school.
+A major complaint was the fact that 35 parking spaces will not be enough to accommodate all staff members of the school; therefore, teachers without permits, either by choice or by omission, will be forced to park in the neighboring streets of the school.
 Thus, due to current parking time limits imposed by the village on residential streets, these teachers will be forced to leave school grounds to move their cars every two-to-four hours or risk acquiring parking summonses from village code enforcers.

 Among those who spoke at the public hearing was New Hyde Park Deputy Mayor Lawrence J. Montreuil, who stated that his village stood to be negatively impacted should Stewart Manor pass the parking permit law at the elementary school.